Sid Sowder (he/him)

 sid/at/toomuchrock.com

-Too Much Rock has been around for twenty-five years.
+Too Much Rock has been around for over 25 years.
 It's just me.
+I'm SiD.
 No ego, no ads, no paid impressions, no product placements, not an influencer, and no designs on anything bigger.
 Currently the site houses thousands of my show accounts, a hundred thousand photos and videos, a weekly podcast, a vinyl singles series, and features when I'm really excited about something.

 Too Much Rock aims to support the local music scene by documenting the noise that happens in the bars and basements, with a emphasis on the local bands.
 To that end Too Much Rock has sponsored events such as Apocalypse Meow benefiting the Midwest Music Foundation, The Crossroads Block Party, Manor Fest, and Center of the City Fest.

 You like numbers?
 12K unique visitors a month plus social media followers, RSS readers, and podcast listeners.
-In July of 2022 the podcasts got 8,408 listens.
+As of July of 2022 the podcast was getting 8,408 listens per month.

-However the heart of the site is my PICS+VIDEO section.
+The heart of the site is my PICS+VIDEO section.
 The others are pretty self explanatory.
 I go to two or three shows a week, and I document them.
 You'll get pictures, usually video, and sometimes my account of the show.
 Note that these are my experiences at a show, they are not reviews of the bands.
 As such, I reserve the right to spend paragraphs on my shoes and not even talk about a band if I want.
 Going to a show doesn't always have to be about the bands on the stage.
-Also, I may misremember facts, make blind suppositions with no basis of knowledge, or outright lie if I think it will make things more entertaining for me.
+Also, I may misremember facts or make blind suppositions with no basis of knowledge.
+Feel free to correct me if you think it's important.